Common eye conditions – signs and symptoms

 Treatment usually requires regular examinations and a focus on correcting the visual acuity with a sunglasses tint, designed to protect the eyes from sunlight.
 In some instances, a special type of coated contact lens can reduce the impact of glare, correct the vision and cosmetically enhance how the eye appears.

 Cerebral Vision Impairment

-Cerebral vision impairment (CVI) occurs when the part of the brain (often the visual cortex) that receives and decodes the message sent from the eye is damaged or poorly developed.
-Often the eyes appear to be perfectly normal and function correctly under examination.
+Cerebral vision impairment (CVI) is a brain-based visual condition, most often affecting children.
+It occurs when the part of the brain (the visual cortex) that receives and decodes the message sent from the eye is poorly developed, damaged or missing.
+This means that messages sent to the brain from the eyes are not properly understood by the brain.
+Usually the eyes appear to be perfectly normal and function correctly when they are examined.

 Diabetic Eye Disease

 Diabetes is a serious long-term condition that hinders the body’s ability to process blood glucose (blood sugar) levels effectively.